 Data Management Groups (DMGs) are an integral part of data governance.
 Among several functions, DMGs aid in developing processes to assure confidentiality and security of data by managing access to and usage of data.
-They also assist in governing the risks that pose a threat to university data and data owners.
+They also assist in governing the risks that pose a threat to university data and data trustees.
 These groups consist primarily of Data Stewards and Data Custodians.

 When University Units (Data Users) create shared data repositories they take on responsibilities as Data Custodians.
 As such, units must work with Data Stewards to ensure that they understand external regulatory and University policy compliance requirements.
 In addition to ensuring adequate safety procedures are being upheld, it is the duty of the Data Steward to understand business needs of the University unit and facilitate appropriate access to the required data.
-Data Owners, managed by the Council of Data Owners, oversee the actions of the Stewards and make sure that the data maintains a level of quality, protection, and effectiveness.
+Data Trustees, managed by the Council of Data Trustees, oversee the actions of the Stewards and make sure that the data maintains a level of quality, protection, and effectiveness.

 The link for the policy can be found here.